WillFilipski/entro.py/README.md

 R.A.
 Elton, but instead of keeping it in a 4x4 matrix, the results are appended into a 1-dimensional list.

 ## Potential versus Stored Information
 Potential information is vital to communication.
-Without the element of of potential varietyand uncertainty about what will come next, there can be no transmission of information.
+Without the element of of potential variety and uncertainty about what will come next, there can be no transmission of information.
 In fact, the entropy of Shannon's formula is usually referred to as "information" throughout the literature and sometimes as "information content."
 Are we to conclude then that as the entropy increases the information always increases?
 No, it is not quite this simple.
 Stored information is associated with the ordering process brought